takeokunn/ts-minecraft/docs/features/block-interaction.md

 # Block Interaction System

 The block interaction system allows the player to place and destroy blocks in the world.
-It connects player input with the world modification logic.
+It connects player input with the world modification logic, acting as a bridge between the player's intent and the game state.

 ## Core Components

-This system primarily interacts with the player entity and the blocks being targeted.
+This system primarily interacts with the player entity, which is expected to have the following components:

--   **`Target`**: A component attached to the player entity.
-It stores information about the block the player is currently looking at, including:
+-   **`Player`**: A tag component identifying the entity as the player.
-    -   `id`: The `EntityId` of the targeted block.
-    -   `position`: The coordinates of the targeted block.
-    -   `face`: A vector representing the face of the block that was hit by the raycast (e.g., `[0, 1, 0]` for the top face).
--   **`InputState`**: The player's input component, specifically the `place` and `destroy` (left/right click) flags.
+-   **`InputState`**: Contains the current state of player inputs, specifically the `place` and `destroy` flags which are checked by this system.
--   **`Hotbar`**: The player's hotbar component, which holds the `slots` of available block types and the `selectedSlot`.
-This is used to determine which type of block to place.
+-   **`Hotbar`**: Holds the inventory slots available to the player, determining which type of block to place based on `slots` and `selectedSlot`.
--   **`TerrainBlock`**: A tag component that identifies an entity as a solid, interactable block in the world.
--   **`Renderable`**: A component on block entities that defines their appearance.
+-   **`Target`**: Attached to the player by the `updateTargetSystem`.
+It reliably contains the `entityId` of the targeted block, its position, and the face normal that was hit.
+The presence of this component indicates the player is looking at a block.
+-   **`Collider`**: The player's collider, used to prevent placing blocks inside the player's own bounding box.
+-   **`Position`**: The player's position, also used for the collision check during block placement.

-## Core Systems
+## Core System: `blockInteractionSystem`

-The functionality is split between two systems that run in sequence:

-1.  **`raycastSystem` (`src/systems/raycast.ts`)**
-    -   **Responsibility**: To determine what block the player is looking at.
-    -   **Process**:
-        1. It gets the camera's current position and direction from the `Camera` service.
-        2. It performs a raycast into the scene using the rendering engine's capabilities (abstracted via the `Renderer` service or a similar mechanism).
-        3. If the ray intersects with a `TerrainBlock`, the system creates a `Target` component containing the block's entity ID and the intersection details.
-        4. It attaches this `Target` component to the player entity.
-If no block is targeted, it removes any existing `Target` component.

-2.  **`blockInteractionSystem` (`src/systems/block-interaction.ts`)**
 -   **Responsibility**: To act on the player's input to place or destroy the targeted block.
+-   **Source**: `src/systems/block-interaction.ts`
 -   **Process**:
-        1.  **Query**: It queries for the player entity that has both an `InputState` and a `Target` component.
-If no such entity exists (i.e., the player isn't targeting anything), the system does nothing.
+    1.  **Query**: It queries for a single player entity that has all the required components (`InputState`, `Target`, `Hotbar`, etc.).
+If the player isn't targeting a block (i.e., the `Target` component is absent), the system does nothing for that frame.
-        2.  **Check Input**: It checks the `place` and `destroy` flags in the `InputState`.
+    2.  **Check Input**: It checks the `destroy` and `place` boolean flags in the `InputState` component.
-        3.  **Destroy Block**: If the `destroy` action is triggered, it tells the `World` to remove the entity whose ID is stored in the `Target.id`.
+    3.  **Destroy Block**: If the `destroy` action is triggered:
+        -   It reads the `entityId` of the target block directly from the `Target.id`.
+        -   It instructs the `World` to remove the entity with that ID.
+        -   It notifies the `GameState` service to record the destroyed block's position, ensuring this change can be saved.
     4.  **Place Block**: If the `place` action is triggered:
-            -   It reads the currently selected `BlockType` from the player's `Hotbar` component.
-            -   It calculates the new block's position by adding the `Target.face` vector to the `Target.position`.
+        -   It calculates the new block's position by adding the `Target.face` vector (the normal of the targeted face) to the `Target.position`.
+        -   It performs an AABB collision check to ensure the new block won't be placed inside the player's own `Collider`.
+        -   It reads the currently selected `BlockType` from the player's `Hotbar`.
-            -   It tells the `World` to create a new entity with `Position`, `TerrainBlock`, and `Renderable` components at the calculated position.
+        -   It calls the **`createBlock` archetype** (from `domain/archetypes.ts`) to create the new block entity with all necessary components (`Position`, `Block`, `Collider`).
+        -   It notifies the `GameState` service to record the newly placed block's position and type for save purposes.

 ## Execution Order

-The execution order is critical for responsiveness:
+The system scheduler ensures the following execution order:

-`raycastSystem` -> `blockInteractionSystem`
+`updateTargetSystem` -> **`blockInteractionSystem`**

-This ensures that on the same frame a player looks at a block, the `Target` component is updated, and any subsequent interaction logic can immediately act upon that fresh target information.
-Both systems run after the player's position and camera have been updated for the frame.
+This order is crucial.
+The `updateTargetSystem` first determines what the player is looking at and attaches or updates the `Target` component.
+Then, in the same frame, the `blockInteractionSystem` can immediately act upon that fresh and reliable target information.